 I have contacted a few people while searching for the recipe Pritha Sen, Nayana Afroz, and my Mother-in-law.
 Pritha di was not able to share the recipe as she is having an NDA however, she shared a very important technical note; "the trick is in bhunoying the meat!
 The more proper the bhuno part; the merrier the "Kalo Rong".
 Nayana di, on the other hand, was shifting her abode when I contacted her and she also was not able to help me as well.

 This was when I contacted my Mother-in-law and she came up with some very useful input!
 Maa though is not a Bangal however, she is an amazing cook and quite knowledgeable when it comes to Bengali Muslim cuisine.
 Maa taught me several delicacies over the years directly (Whenever I visit my in-laws I follow the way she cooks) or indirectly through Mehebub.
 I am thankful to her for that.

-In fact, over the years I have seen my relatives from Mehebub’s side cooking different delicacies which are not that known.
+In fact, over the years I have seen my relatives from Mehebub's side cooking different delicacies which are not that known.
 These are mostly Bengali Muslim delicacies from West Bengal.
-I have posted a few recipes already and about to post several more in coming time.
+I have posted a few recipes already and am about to post several more in the coming time.

 Difference between Kosha and Bhuna!

 According to maa, in Muslim families, "Bhuna" (e.g. Bhuna Gosht) is more common than "Koshano" (e.g. Kosha Mangsho).
 Kosha is mostly used in Bengali Hindu cooking!
 I seriously found this information useful.
 According to Pritha di, Bhuna is a form where the main protein (mostly) is fried and the end result is a semi-dry dish.
 Kosha as well is a semi-dry form however the cooking process is completely different.